quchen/articles/factorio/circuitry.md

 ![](img/lcg-truncation.png)

 We now have to take away as many digits on the right as possible, leaving us with good random numbers.
-We can do this by dividing by 2^n, where n is the number of bits to discard.
-Good choices are

-  - n=31: we get a pretty good RNG for a true/false value.
-  - n=16: there are 65536 possible outcomes (ranging from -2^15+1 to 2^15);
+  - For random numbers ranging from -2^15+1 to 2^15, divide by `2^16 = 65536`.
-    probably more than enough for Factorio.
+  - For boolean values, check whether the number is positive (effectively discarding everything but the sign bit).

 ### Circuit schematic